OpenNebula/website/content/getting_started/try_opennebula/opennebula_on-prem_with_onepoc_iso/deploy_opennebula_onprem_with_poc_iso.md

 - `Install OpenNebula POC` will install a full OpenNebula 7.0.1 frontend and the necessary software to make it a OpenNebula KVM hypervisor
 - `Install OpenNebula Node` will install only the KVM Hypervisor packages

+{{< alert title="Media testing before installing" color="success" >}}
+The options `Test this media and Install ...` will scan the media and do a checksum before the installation.
+It is slow but useful if the media used for installation is prone to error.
+{{< /alert >}}

 The installation interface will be in text mode and will only ask for confirmation before deleting all the data on the first disk that it finds on a screen that looks like the following:

 ![validation_script](/images/ISO/01-validation_script.png)